remipassmoilesel/tor-share/README.md

     # Then launch a container and expose Tor port
     $ docker run -d -p 9050:9050 tor-share

-    /!\ Warning /!\ Never, never, never expose port 80 to outside.
+    /!\ Warning /!\ Never, never, never expose other ports to outside.
-    No one should be able to access container without using TOR.
+    No one should be able to access your container without using TOR.

-## Authentication

-Visits are restricted with Lighttpd basic authentication.
-Default credentials are:

-    anonymous-tux:password
-    anonymous-tux2:password2

-Before building you can add users or change passwords:

-    $ vim etc/lighttpd/lighttpd-password

-## Before use Tor-share

-Change all passwords !

 ## Get URL (location) of hidden service